Important

 Try not to quit until you have another job lined up

-If you’re afraid for your safety, you might need to just flat-out quit.
-But if it’s safe to stay, you should try to stick it out until you have a new job.
+If it’s safe enough, you should try to stick it out until you have a new job.
 Here’s an article that explains why.

 Start job hunting early, before you think you need to

 A lot of people don’t start job hunting until they’re already pretty stressed out.
-So we urge you to start job hunting early, even if you’re not sure yet that you’re going to quit.
-You don’t want to job hunt in a rush or while you’re super-stressed, because that’ll make it hard for you to find a good job.
-So the minute you start to even start to think about quitting, that’s when we think you should start looking for a new job.
+You don’t want to job hunt in a rush or while you’re super-stressed.
+So the minute you start to even consider quitting, that’s when we think you should start looking for a new job.

 Be careful what you say about why you’re leaving your current job